The Ultimate Guide to Credit Cards

 Can I Get a Prepaid Debit Card For Free?

-Prepaid debit cards are usually available for free when you sign up online.
-However, prepaid cards charge various fees for the services they provide, such as:
+Prepaid debit cards are typically free to obtain when you sign up online.
+However, they often incur various fees for the services they offer, such as:

 • Purchasing or activating a card at a retail location.
 Typically, this is a one-time fee of about $3.